Phantom

 her ragged hair, her pointed cap, with a shawl

-pulled tight; disguised her eyes with a toothless grin
+pulled tight; disguised her eyes with a toothless

 as she took a small broom to whisk snow from her stall